Frankford, Delaware

 Frankford is a town in Sussex County, Delaware, United States.
 The population was 847 at the 2010 census, an increase of 18.6% over the previous decade.
 It is part of the Salisbury, Maryland-Delaware Metropolitan Statistical Area.

 History

 Located on U.S. Route 113, Frankford, was founded in 1808 and incorporated in 1937.
 The town was named Frankford Village in 1848 upon the acquisition of a post office.
 The establishment of the Pennsylvania Railroad brought a hotel, commercial establishments and an opera house to make Frankford a thriving commercial and cultural center.
-Today, the town is a mere shadow of that golden era with just a handful of thriving businesses.

-Frankford has a Family Diner that is known for its French Toast.

 The Capt.
 Ebe Chandler House (1880) was added to the National Register of Historic Places in 1979.

 Transportation

 Road is the primary method of travel to and from Frankford.
 U.S. Route 113 is the only significant highway serving the town, extending north toward Georgetown and south into Maryland.
 Frankford is the location of an interchange between the Delmarva Central Railroad and the Maryland and Delaware Railroad.